Amithy-html/Amithy-html/README.md

 - 👋 Hi, I’m @Amithy-html
 - 👀 I’m interested in: game design, music, linguistics, world-building, and stuff of that lots.
 - 🌱 I’m currently learning: how to make games in Godot.
-- 💞️ I’m looking to collaborate on: nothing, so far...
 - 📫 How to reach me: idk...
 - 😄 Pronouns: They/Them
 - ⚡ Fun fact: Doppel Keks are my favourite treat!